iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 ---

 ----
-Listeria: basic questions purely using challenge samples
+subtitle: Listeria: basic questions purely using challenge samples
 ----

 We ran the Outbryk pipeline on the 18 Listeria samples using reference genome J2_064.
 Using 18 cores it took ? minutes to go from fastq to final VCFs for the Cortex independent workflow.
 We found ?
 SNPs, ? clean indels, ? clusters of phased SNPs, and  complex clusters of SNPs and indels - these latter two might be candidates for recombination events.